grame-cncm/faustcourse/session2/Lesson 6.md

 ### File imports

 File imports allow to import definitions from other source files.
-Most Faust programs starts with importing the "stdfaust.lib" library.
+Most Faust programs start with importing the "stdfaust.lib" library.

     import("stdfaust.lib");

 A Faust library itself is just a file with Faust code.
-The `import` statement  adds all the definitions of the imported file into the current program as if they where typed directly into the progam. (like an include in C or C++)
+The `import` statement  adds all the definitions of the imported file into the current program as if they were typed directly into the progam. (like an include in C or C++)

 By convention Faust programs have the `.dsp` extension, while Faust libraries have the `.lib` extension.
 The main difference between a Faust program and a Faust library is that a library doesn't define `process`.

 ### library("filename")
-If we look inside `stdfaust.lib` we can see that it in turn imports all the standard libraries using a bunch of `library("filename")` expressions.
+If we look inside `stdfaust.lib` we can see that it imports in turn all the standard libraries using a bunch of `library("filename")` expressions.

     an = library("analyzers.lib");
     ba = library("basics.lib");